-When your child sings songs with repeated words or choruses, he gets lots of practice with new words and sentence structures.
+When your child sings songs with repeated words or choruses, they get a lot of practice with new words and sentence structures.
 This helps your child remember these new words.

 Songs with a cultural or personal significance – for example, songs passed down in your family – can have extra meaning for your child.

-What you need to sing with your child in a second language
+What you need for singing with your child in a second language

 If you don’t know any good songs, you could look for CDs and DVDs at your public library, or search online.